-- Almost all MS Office programs have capability to read "html"-file or "mht"-file*.
+- Almost all MS Office programs have capability to read HTML file or MHT file (MHT file – MHTML, short for MIME HTML, is a web page archive format)

-Thereby, we should do next sequence for creating crafted MS Office's document.
+Thereby, we should do next sequence of actions to create a crafted MS Office document.

-We save any office document as "html"-file or "mht"-file.
-The second is better because there will be created only one file which contains all parts of the documents.
+We save any office document as a HTML file or MHT file.
+The second one is better because there will be only one file containing all the parts of documents.

-I want to mark out next interesting features.
+I would like to highlight some interesting features.

 MS Office programs show an attention to our victim if it couldn’t download content from a remote resource.
-This isn't good.
-So we should put a document which we created for a victim on our shared resource.
-And when MS Office program opens a crafted document, it takes style sheet from our shared resource and doesn’t show an attention to a victim.
+So we should put a document which we have created for a victim on our shared resource.
+And when a MS Office program opens a crafted document, it takes style sheet from our shared resource and doesn’t show an attention to a victim.

 Windows Explorer and shared resources